romanzuch/romanzuch/README.md

 ## SwiftUI

-- currently cloning the Grover app and building some smaller projects
+- currently looking for project ideas to deepen my SwiftUI skills
-- and re-writing some older projects in SwiftUI including apps that show you random quotes of a former US president
+- trying to create my versions of the projects from 100 Days of SwiftUI

 ## Medium